Search Results: pretzel

 Gingerbread House with Royal Icing

-As a mom of three daughters, and now three grandchildren, I have made my share of homemade gingerbread houses.
+As a mom of three daughters, and now four grandchildren, I have made my share of homemade gingerbread houses.
 This Gingerbread House with Royal Icing goes together easily and will make enough for the house as well as a handful of Gingerbread Men.
 Continue reading Gingerbread House with Royal Icing

 After School Snack Ideas